 By the 1990s, there were many who wanted to use the state’s waterways to promote riverboat gambling.
-Even though the first actual casinos were permitted in the 90s, there was still a strong opposition to making gambling legal statewide.
+Even though the first actual casinos were permitted in the 90s, there was still strong opposition to making gambling legal statewide.

 While the progress in growing Pennsylvania’s casino industry was slow, the first physical location did open in the early 1990s.
-As the movement to expand gaming operations tried to gain momentum, legislators who were against it various reasons seemed to work in the shadows.
+As the movement to expand gaming operations tried to gain momentum, legislators who were against it for various reasons seemed to work in the shadows.

 The governor at the time, Tom Ridge, decided to allow the Pennsylvania voters to determine the fate of casino gambling in the state.
 Most feel that he and others knew that the majority of Pennsylvania’s residents had strong reservations against gambling.